*EXCLUSIVE EXCERPT FOR WINTER (SEASONS, BOOK ONE)*

-Because Rina was right.
+And Rina was right.

 She didn’t belong here.
-Not with her shiny blonde hair and sapphire-blue eyes, her creamy, unblemished, and inkless skin, or her flowery sundress that stood out in the sea of blacks and grays, rips and holes.
+Not with her Alice in Wonderland blonde hair, her sapphire-blue eyes, the creamy, unblemished, and inkless skin, or the flowery sundress that stood out in a sea of blacks and grays, rips and holes.

 This angel was in the wrong place.
 There wasn’t a doubt in my mind.

 I knew none of this was a good idea.
 But she sure was gorgeous with some heat in her cheeks.
 A burn that was because of me.

 But if I wasn’t sure about that, there was definitely one thing I was sure of.
 I knew I was right.
 She was definitely in the wrong place.
 She didn’t belong here.
-Just like she didn’t belong in my head where visions of her naked and under me were starting to take center stage.
+Just like she definitely didn’t belong in my head where visions of her naked and under me were starting to take center stage.

 “I need a tattoo.”
 The beauty tilted her head up to look at me as she spoke.
 She was definitely small.
 But she wasn’t small in all the right places.
-No, in those places she was fucking perfect.
+No, in those places, she was fucking perfect.

 And I knew I needed to cut off that train of thought quick.
 It’s already led me too far down a path I didn’t want to go.
-I looked away from her, but quickly looked back after my eyes landed on Reed and his smirk that I wanted to wipe off his goddamn face.
+I looked away from her, but quickly looked back after my eyes landed on Reed and his smirk I wanted to wipe off his goddamn face.
 The fucker knew what would happen the moment I saw her.

 So unbelievably gorgeous and magnetic that you forgot the innocent and sweet.
 The warning signs.
 Everything you’ve stayed away from and why.

-Reed knew I stayed away from all women just like her.
+Reed knew I would be attracted to her.
+But he also knew I stayed away from all women who look like her.
 Always.
 We’ve been best-friends since we were five.
-He knew all about Macey and her blonde hair, blue eyes, and wealth of fucking lies.
+He knew all about Macey.
+Macey, with her blonde hair and blue eyes.
 The girl who tore up my heart and nearly killed me.

 But fucking Reed.

 I turned and looked at – What the hell was her name?

 “You can call me Jax.”

-She shook my hand and said, “I’m Sky.”
+She shook my hand.
+“I’m Sky.”